mostafadish/kotlin-web-site/docs/topics/arrays.md

 > Don't use equality (`==`) and inequality (`!=`) [operators](equality.md#structural-equality) to compare the contents
 > of arrays.
 These operators check whether the assigned variables point to the same object.
 >
-> For a deeper explanation about why arrays in Kotlin behave this way, see our [blog post](https://blog.jetbrains.com/kotlin/2015/09/feedback-request-limitations-on-data-classes/#Appendix.Comparingarrays).
+> To learn more about why arrays in Kotlin behave this way, see our [blog post](https://blog.jetbrains.com/kotlin/2015/09/feedback-request-limitations-on-data-classes/#Appendix.Comparingarrays).
 >
 {type="warning"}

 ## Transform arrays

-There are many useful functions that you can use to transform arrays.
-We've highlighted a few but this isn't an exhaustive list.
+Kotlin has many useful functions to transform arrays.
+This document highlights a few but this isn't an exhaustive list.
 For the full list of functions, see our [API reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/).

 ### Sum

-To return the sum of all elements in an array, use the [`.sum()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/sum.html) function.
+To return the sum of all elements in an array, use the [`.sum()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/sum.html)
+function:

 ```Kotlin
 fun main() {